rage/java-programming/data/part-7/2-algorithms.md

 Binäärihaun pseudokoodi on seuraavanlainen. -->
 <h2>Binary search</h2>

-In the `Main`-class, implement a method `public static int binarySearch(ArrayList<Book> books, long searchedId)`, which searches the list it received as a parameter, for a book with an `id` variable that matches the value of `searchedId` variable it received as a parameter.
+In the `Main`-class, implement a method `public static int binarySearch(ArrayList<Book> books, int searchedId)`, which searches the list it received as a parameter, for a book with an `id` variable that matches the value of `searchedId` variable it received as a parameter.
 If that book is found the method, should return the index it's located at, in the list it received as a parameter.
 If the book isn't found, the method should return the value `-1`.

 The method must be implemented as a binary search, which assumes the list is ordered.
 You should also assume, that the `id`s towards the beginning of the list, are always smaller than the `id`s towards the end of the list.